rodhfr/silverbullet-ytinfo/README.md

 ```

 ### Using objects query in template pages
 `${"$"}` prevents variables to expand in the template.
-With this you can dinamically add your watchlist to your daily page for example.
+With this you can dinamically add your watchlist to your daily page template for example.
 ```
 * # WATCHLIST 🎬
 ${"$"}{template.each(query[[